Alejogb1/job-board/blog-data/negative-latex-number-formatting.md

 There are others like `dcolumn` but I have been using `siunitx` for a long time because it works well enough for everything I want to do but `dcolumn` might be worth taking a look for some other edge cases that `siunitx` does not handle that well

-Okay but sometimes you might not want to do that and maybe you are working with inline math or text and not tables well then there is this little trick too
+ but sometimes you might not want to do that and maybe you are working with inline math or text and not tables well then there is this little trick too

 ```latex
 \documentclass{article}